erjosito/ansible-azure-lab/README.md

 ```
 python ./ansible/contrib/inventory/azure\_rm.py --list
 ```
 **Step 2.** Now we can test Ansible functionality.
-But we will not change anything on the target machines, just test reachability with the Ansible function &quot;ping&quot;.
+But we will not change anything on the target machines, just test reachability with the Ansible function &`ping`.
 ```
 ansible -i ./ansible/contrib/inventory/azure\_rm.py all -m ping
 ```
 **Step 3.** If you already had VMs in your Azure subscription, they probably popped up in the previous steps in this lab.
 We can refine the inventory script in order to return only the VMs in a certain resource group.
 To that purpose, we will modify the .ini file that controls some aspects of `azure\_rm.py`.
-This .ini file is to be located in the same directory as the Python script: **~/ansible/contrib/inventory/azure\_rm.ini**.
+This .ini file is to be located in the same directory as the Python script: `~/ansible/contrib/inventory/azure\_rm.ini`.
 You need to find the line that specifies which resource groups are to be inspected, uncomment it and change it to something like this:

 ```
 resource\_groups=ansiblelab